caronc/nzb-notify/README.md

 The Non-NZBGet/SABnzbd users can also use this script from the command line.
 See the __Command Line__ section below for more instructions on how to do this.

-**Note:** The _Notify_ directory provides all of the necessary dependencies in order for this script to work correctly.
-The directory is only required if you do not have the packages already available to your global environment.
-These dependant packages are all identified under the _Dependencies_ section below.

 ## Supported Notifications
 The section identifies all of the services supported by this script.

 ### Popular Notification Services
 The table below identifies the provider _Notify.py_ supports and the location that content is retrieved from.

 | Notification Service | Service ID | Default Port | Example Syntax |
 | -------------------- | ---------- | ------------ | -------------- |